 - FBC: helps assess whether anaemia is contributing to the tachycardia.

-- Digoxin level for patients on digoxin: paroxysmal supraventricular tachycardia (PSVT) can be caused by high levels of digoxin.
+- Digoxin level for patients on digoxin: PSVT can be caused by high levels of digoxin.

 - CXR: pulmonary oedema; infections such as pneumonia, which are associated with PSVT in certain cases.